sjjharrington/DemoApps/my-dream-app/README.md

 ## Comments

-This Application will be used as a reference App for me to try outt new things whilst working with Angular.
+This Application will be used as a reference App for me to try out new things whilst working with Angular.